Navy10021/FakeLense/README.md

 ### Key Features
   - **Hybrid Model Approach:** **FakeLense** combines BERT-based and GPT-based models to enhance detection accuracy.
-  - **Focus on False Information:** The project targets the detection and prevention of false information—content that is both factually incorrect and maliciously intended.
+  - **Focus on False Information:** The project targets the detection and prevention of false information—factually incorrect and maliciously intended content.
-  - **Real-time Detection:** **FakeLense** can be integrated into content platforms to monitor and flag potential fake news in real-time, preventing its dissemination.
+  - **Real-time Detection:** **FakeLense** can be integrated into content platforms to monitor and flag potential fake news in real-time, preventing dissemination.
   - **Mitigating Social Harm:** By effectively blocking fake news, **FakeLense** aims to reduce unnecessary social conflicts, prevent the polarization of public opinion, and save national resources from being wasted on dealing with the consequences of misinformation.

 ### What is Fake News?